 Preserving the stories and histories of disabled people is critically important.
 Future generations need to know what we did, how we did it, and what we thought about.
 You can tell a short story with StoryCorps put your photos and papers into boxes and give them to an archive, and record your stories yourself and put them on the web.

 Corbett creates art that celebrates the experiences and histories of disabled people.
-She sells art through AutPress.com’s store.
-100% of the monies from the sale of her artwork go to support disabled people.
-Her current focus is on funding scholarships for disabled people of color and neurodivergent people to the annual Society for Disability Studies conference.
-Check out more samples of Corbett's art through the Art portal at the top of the page.
+She sells art here occasionally.
+100% of the monies from the sale of her artwork go to support disabled-led projects.